Thomas Pearson (British Army officer, born 1914): Background and early career

 Thomas Pearson was born on 1 July 1914, shortly before the First World War began, in Queenstown, Ireland.
 He was the son of Commander (later Vice-Admiral) John Lewis Pearson (1878–1965), a Royal Navy officer, and Phoebe Charlotte Pearson.

 A member of a notable Staffordshire family with a long tradition of service in India and the British Armed Forces, Pearson was the fourth generation of his family to achieve general officer or flag rank.
 His great-great-grandfather John Pearson (1771–1841) was a barrister and senior East India Company official who served as Advocate-General of Bengal from 1824 to 1840.
 His great-grandfather General Thomas Hooke Pearson CB (1806–1892) served as an ADC to the Earl Amherst, then Governor-General of India.
 He fought under Lord Combermere at the Siege of Bharatpur and served with the 16th The Queen's Lancers in the Gwalior campaign (Maharajpur) and the First Anglo-Sikh War (Badowal, Aliwal and Sobraon), commanding a regiment at Sobraon and being mentioned in despatches.
 His grandfather, Admiral Sir Hugo Pearson KCB (1843–1912) joined the Royal Navy and rose to command the Australia Station, before retiring as Commander-in-Chief, The Nore in 1907.

 Pearson was educated at Charterhouse School, and the Royal Military College, Sandhurst, from where he, along with another future general officer, Douglas Darling, was commissioned as a second lieutenant into the Rifle Brigade (The Prince Consort's Own) on 30 August 1934.
 He was promoted to lieutenant on 31 August 1937.

 Second World War

 Pearson served in the Second World War, initially as a Staff Captain in the Middle East.
-He was awarded the Distinguished Service Order (DSO) in 1941 as a temporary captain.
+He was appointed a Companion of the Distinguished Service Order (DSO) in 1941 as a temporary captain.
 He was promoted to captain on 30 August 1942 and became Commanding Officer of 2nd Battalion Rifle Brigade that year, with the ranks of war substantive major and temporary lieutenant colonel.
 He took part in the Second Battle of El Alamein, a turning-point in the war, and was awarded a Bar to his DSO on 19 August 1943.

 In 1943, Pearson became a General Staff Officer, first at Force Headquarters and then in the Middle East.
 On 8 December 1944, he was promoted to war-substantive lieutenant-colonel and temporary colonel.
 He was appointed Deputy Commander of 2nd Independent Parachute Brigade Group in 1944 and then Deputy Commander of 1st Airlanding Brigade in 1945.